Like Quertime on Facebook!

 6. Avatar

-An avatar in technology refers to a graphical representation of a user or entity in a virtual environment.
-It is often a personalized image or 3D model that represents an individual in online platforms, social media, or virtual reality settings.
+In technology, an avatar is a graphical representation of a user or a representation of an entity in a virtual world.
+This is often a personalized image or 3D model that represents the individual, and it can be used in a variety of platforms like online interactive media, video games, media, and most popular is online social networking technologies and virtual reality.

 7. Big Data